-Staff competency forms are designed not only to keep a check on the student's progress, but also to involve knowledgeable staff radiographers in the process.
+Staff competencies are designed not only to keep a check on the student's progress, but also to involve knowledgeable staff radiographers in the process.
 STAFF COMPLETING THESE COMPETENCIES MUST BE REGISTERED RADIOGRAPHERS (R.T.'s).
-It will be required that the student complete the minimum number of staff competencies (of their choice) per clinical experience as listed below.
-Failure to do so will be reflected on the Performance Indicator.
-Staff competencies in Categories II through XIII must be performed solo with supervision (refer to Master Competency Categories).
+It is recommended that the student complete the minimum number of staff competencies (of their choice) per clinical experience as listed below.
+Student progress will be documented by the MU preceptor at the completion of each clinical experience.
+Staff competencies must be performed solo with direct supervision (refer to Master Competency Categories).

+Clinical Experience # of recommended staff competencies

-Clinic I (spring) 10 staff competencies
+Clinic 1 (spring) 10

-Clinic II (summer) 15 staff competencies
+Clinic 2 (summer) 15

-Clinic III (fall) 10 staff competencies
+Clinic 3 (fall) 10

-Clinic IV (spring) 12 staff competencies
+Clinic 4 (spring) 12

-Clinic V (summer) 7 staff competencies
+Clinic 5 (summer) 6

-54
+Total at the completion of Clinic 5 53